im-amrit-kumar/PDF-to-Audio-Book/README.md

-PDF to Audio Converter 📄🔊
+PDF to Audio Book Converter 📄🔊
 This PDF to Audio Converter project allows users to convert text from PDF documents into speech using Python.
 It provides an efficient way to listen to the contents of a PDF file, making it ideal for learning, accessibility, or multitasking.

 📌 Features: